TerminalsandCoffee/terraform-associate-study/05-State-Backends-and-Workspaces/01-state-management.md

 Terraform state = Terraform’s “memory” or “etcd” (like Kubernetes).
 Lose it, and Terraform forgets your infrastructure.

+**You must be able to say this cleanly in interviews**

+“Terraform state maps real infrastructure to the configuration by storing IDs, attributes, and metadata Terraform needs to plan updates.”

 ---

 ## 🗂️ 2.
 Local vs Remote State